COMPSCI331-2021/lab-git/README.md

 ![](pull-request3.png)

-After that, the implementation of feature will be added into the master branch.
+After that, the implementation of the feature will be added into the master branch.
 You have to repeat the same process to merge all three features into the master branch.

 <h2>Build & Run project on GitHub</h2>
 To see the result of building and running test on Github, you can click on Action tab.
 GitHub Action is CI-CD pipeline provided by GitHub.
 It is similar to other CI-CD pipeline platform e.g. Travis CI, Jenkins etc. In this project, there is a workflow already defined namely Github Classroom, as shown in the figure below.
 This workflow is used for auto grading purpose.
 Every time you push the code on your repository, this workflow will be queued to execute automatically.
 You have to ensure that after your team made the last commit to combine all features and resolve all conflicts, the execution of this workflow runs successfully without any error (as the figure below show the success execution of last run).